syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## load

-The [load](../api/heatmap/load/) event is triggered before the HeatMap gets rendered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iLoadedEventArgs/).
+The [load](../api/heatmap/load/) event is triggered before the HeatMap is rendered.
+To know more about arguments of this event, refer [here](../api/heatmap/iLoadedEventArgs/).

 {% if page.publishingplatform == "typescript" %}